Crispy, savory and simple to make, these Air Fryer Taquitos are the perfect bite for parties or a family weeknight meal!

 - Soft Corn Tortillas - Tortilla shells are a great vehicle for almost any filling.
 Taquitos are always made with corn tortillas.
 They’re the perfect size, texture, and flavor.
 If you use a flour tortilla, we won’t tell, but then you’ve got yourself a flauta.
 In the spirit of authenticity, stick with corn tortillas for these ground beef taquitos.

-- Corn Husks - I’m sorry, did you say corn husks?
+- Corn Husks or Kitchen Twine- I’m sorry, did you say corn husks?
 This may be an unfamiliar ingredient, but they can usually be found in the Latin section of your local grocery store.
-No luck locally?
-Amazon for the win, people.
 Corn husks are removed before serving, and are simply used to wrap your taquito to prevent ingredients from escaping during cooking.
 Alternatively, tie up each end of your taquitos with some kitchen string and call it a day.

 - Cheese - Cheese, glorious cheese.
 Is there a recipe out there not improved by the addition of warm, rich, melty, cheese?
 No. Cheese makes everything better.
 Sort of like bacon, but I digress.
-For these air fryer taquitos, try a marble cheese, or your favorite Mexican blend.
+For these air fryer taquitos, try cheddar, Monterey Jack, or your favorite Mexican blend.

 - Onion/Green Pepper - The savory, aromatic base of onions and peppers gives Mexican dishes their signature flavor.
 For this recipe, yellow onions are ideal, but white onions will work just fine, and onion powder will do in a pinch.
 Green bell peppers are a great choice, but red or yellow will also yield delicious results.